 New to RY and ready to give it a try?
 Here are some basic restorative yoga poses to begin with:

 Suggested props: 1 bolster or 2 folded blankets

 Start by sitting on your heels with your knees bent and mat distance apart.
-Lean forward until your belly’s comfortably resting between your thighs.
+Lean forward until your belly comfortably rests between your thighs.

 Place a bolster or folded blanket between your thighs for extra support.
 Try to lay your forehead on the bolster while you extend your arms straight out in front or resting next to your body.

-Relax as much as possible as you breathe and hold for five to 10 minutes.
+Relax as much as possible as you breathe.
+Hold for five to 10 minutes.
 (For the best results, stay in each posture below for at least this duration.)

 2. Reclining Bound Angle Pose